How To Conduct A Market Analysis (Free Templates)

 2.3.
 Location

-The location of the target market is another essential aspect that should be mentioned in the market analysis.
+The location of the target market is another essential aspect that should be mentioned.
 This will often be influenced by the size and model of the business; for example, online businesses have wider market access than physical outlets.
 Businesses can operate within a country, trade region, state, city, or county.
 Any other type of location should be clearly defined.

 2.4.
 Psychographics